-The Environmental Planning and Assessment Act 1979 (EPAA) is the primarily legislation in NSW which governs development / activity approvals.
+The EPAA is the primary legislation in NSW which governs development / activity approvals.

-A person is not permitted to carry out development unless the works are identified as Exempt or obtained development consent / activity approval through one of alternate pathways from the relevant consent / approval authority.
+Under the EPAA, a person cannot carry out development unless it is identified as 'exempt' or has obtained development consent / activity approval from the relevant consent / approval authority.